-The higher course consists of 2.5 taught units and an assignment, which is marked ext Unit 1: Our Dynamic Universe: The topics covered are: Motion - equations and grap energy and power, collisions, explosions and impulse.
-Gravitation, special relativity, th Universe.
-Unit 2: Particles and Waves: The topics covered are: Forces on charged particles, th Model, nuclear reactions, inverse square law, wave particle duality, interference, spect of light.
-Unit 3: Electricity: The topics covered are: Monitoring and measuring AC, current, podifference, power and resistance, electrical sources and internal resistance, capacitors semiconductors and p-n junctions. --
+Course Format The higher course consists of 2.5 taught units and an assignment, which is marked externally.
+Unit 1: Our Dynamic Universe: The topics covered are: Motion - equations and graphs, forces, energy and power, collisions, explosions and impulse.
+Gravitation, special relativity, the expanding Universe.
+Unit 2: Particles and Waves: The topics covered are: Forces on charged particles, the Standard Model, nuclear reactions, inverse square law, wave particle duality, interference, spectra, refraction of light.
+Unit 3: Electricity: The topics covered are: Monitoring and measuring AC, current, potential